-5.1 Standard Purchase Orders
+Standard Purchase Orders

-Purchase orders are used when required by the vendor to acknowledge the city's request for goods and services.
+Purchase orders are used when required by the vendor to acknowledge the City's request for goods and services.
 A copy of the purchase order will be sent to the vendor when requested.

-- Obtain purchase order/number from finance department along with necessary approvals. - Once invoice is received and purchase order complete, return completed purchase order with invoice attached and authorization for payment to the finance department.
+- 1. Obtain purchase order/number from finance department along with necessary approvals. - 2.
+Once invoice is received and purchase order complete, return completed purchase order with invoice attached and authorization for payment to the finance department.

-Purchase orders or are also required to be approved in advance by the City Manager for purchases between \$5,000 and \$100,000 unless exempt, see section 3.
+Purchase orders are also required to be approved in advance by the City Manager for purchases between \$5,000 and \$100,000 unless exempt, see Section 3.

-5.2 Invoices / Check requests
+Invoices/Check Requests

-- Vendor payments are made only off of original invoices to avoid duplicate payment.
-Invoices must be included the proper authorization(s) and purchase order, written quotes, etc. - Official Check Request Forms are used for claims that do not have an invoice, often to reimburse or refund a customer.
+Vendor payments are made only off of original invoices to avoid duplicate payment.
+Invoices must be included with proper authorization(s) and purchase order, written quotes, etc.

+Official Check Request Forms are used for claims that do not have an invoice, often to reimburse or refund a customer.

-5.3 Immediate Payment
+Immediate Payment

-The finance department policy is for bills to be paid on the claims list and the checks cut after Council approval has been received.
+The finance department policy is for bills to be paid on the claims list and checks cut after City Council approval has been received.
 For certain exceptions, immediate pay, also referred to as a "manual batch", may be used under the following guidelines:

-- Immediate pay is for payments that need to be made prior to claims list.
-Such items include getting discounts, avoiding late charges (i.e.: credit card payments), purchases requiring payment with delivery, etc. - Immediate pay checks are issued on a weekly basis, as needed.
-All requests for immediate pay checks must be submitted to the finance department prior to noon on Wednesday. - Checks will be issued, mailed, or returned to the appropriate department on Thursdays.
-All of the regular documentation must accompany requests for immediate pay (purchase order, check request, invoice or expense voucher).
+- 1. Immediate pay is for payments that need to be made prior to claims list.
+Such items include getting discounts, avoiding late charges (i.e.: credit card payments), purchases requiring payment with delivery, etc. - 2.
+Immediate pay checks are issued on a weekly basis, as needed.
+All requests for immediate pay checks must be submitted to the finance department prior to noon on Wednesday.

+3. Checks will be issued, mailed, or returned to the appropriated department on Thursdays.
+All of the regular documentation must accompany requests for immediate pay (purchase order, check request, invoice, or expense voucher).

-5.4 Blanket Purchase Orders, Charge Accounts, and House Accounts
+Blanket Purchase Orders, Charge Accounts, and House Accounts

-• The city uses blanket purchase orders, charge accounts, and house accounts for frequently used vendors.
+The City uses blanket purchase orders, charge accounts, and house accounts for frequently used vendors.
 This process requires submission of receipt with an account code and the appropriate approvals.
-All new open accounts must be authorized by the requesting department head and finance department (example: True Value, Super America and Jubilee Foods).
+All new open accounts must be authorized by the requesting department head and finance department (example: True Value, Super America, Jubilee Foods).